This section contains frequently asked questions about Laulima and related subjects.

 > How do I log in to Laulima?

 > What browsers/versions are recommended for working with Laulima?

 > My instructor said I can upload my homework to the Drop Box and even download files she has put into our course Resources area using something called Internet Connections or WebDAV.
 How do I do that?

 Yes, Laulima is unavailable on a daily basis from 3:00am-4:00am for server backup and maintenance.
 There are also other occassions where the server needs to be offline and those times will be announced as much ahead of time as possible on Laulima's main page (what you see when you first log in to Laulima or when not logged in at https://laulima.hawaii.edu).

-Do Laulima courses get published and unpublished automatically?
+Do Laulima courses get published and unpublished (made available/unavailable) automatically?

 By default Laulima courses get published (made viewable to students) approximately one week before the general semester starts.
 Also, Fall courses will be unpublished (inaccessible to students) one week before the Spring semester.
-Spring semester courses are unpublished one week before the Fall semester starts, while Summer courses are unpublished about a week after the Fall semester starts.
+Spring semester courses are unpublished one week before the Fall semester starts, while Summer courses are unpublished near the start of the Fall semester starts.
 Instructors can publish or unpublish courses outside of these timeframes if they so choose to.